Harwich & Parkeston F.C.: History

 The club was established in 1875, and reached their first cup final in 1891, losing to Clapton in the final of the Essex Senior Cup.
 In 1892 the club played host to Antwerp in the first match between an English team and a European team in England, with Harwich winning 11–0.
 In 1893 the club travelled to play Sparta Rotterdam winning 8–0.

 They were founder members of the North Essex League in 1895, winning the inaugural Division One title without losing a match.
 They retained the Division One title the following season, and were champions again in 1898–99, as well as winning the Essex Senior Cup, beating Leytonstone in the final.
 They also reached the final of the FA Amateur Cup, losing 1–0 to Stockton.
 The following season they were expelled from the competition after refusing to play extra time away to West Croydon.

 Harwich were founder members of the South East Anglian League in 1903 and were runners-up in its first season.
 However, they finished bottom of the league the following season.
 They played in the league until 1910, but also joined the Essex & Suffolk Border League, which they won in 1908–09, 1913–14, 1920–21, 1921–22, 1922–23, 1928–29, 1931–32, 1932–33 and 1933–34.
 The club also entered a team into the Ipswich & District League, winning the Senior Division in 1922–23.
 In 1934–35 the club reached the first round of the FA Cup for the first time but lost 3–0 at Bristol Rovers.
 In 1935 the club became founder members of the Eastern Counties League, and shared the first championship with Lowestoft Town.
 The following season they reached the FA Cup first round again, losing 5–1 at Bournemouth & Boscombe Athletic.

 In 1937 Harwich left the Eastern Counties League to play in the Essex County League, which they won at the first attempt, but returned after a single season as the league folded.
-In 1938 a record attendance of 5,649 was set during the Amateur Cup quarter final match against Romford.
 They reached the final of the Amateur Cup again in 1953, but lost 6–0 to Pegasus at Wembley Stadium in front of a crowd of 100,000.
 The following season they played in the FA Cup first round again, but lost 3–2 at home to Headington United.
 The first round was also reached again in 1961–62 and 1963–64, but the club suffered heavy defeats on both occasions, losing 5–1 at Torquay United and 8–2 at Crystal Palace.